This article was revised and updated on 27th May 2017.

 Secure the Nextcloud Data Directory

-It is highly recommended to make Nextcloud more secure by moving the “data” directory to a secure location.
-Let’s move it to /var/owncloud/data.
+It is highly recommended to make Nextcloud more secure by moving the “data” directory to a more secure location.
+You might also want to move it for other reasons.
+For example, you could obtain more speed or capacity by moving the data directory onto a separate disk.
+Let’s move it to /var/nextcloud/data.
 That will prevent any unauthorized users from accidentally gaining access through the web browser.

 Move the data directory: